oceanprotocol/pdr-backend/READMEs/predictoor-dashboard.md

 ## **How to contribute**

-We are constantly looking for ways to improve the Predictoor dashboard to help predictors become more profitable and are open to suggestions and ideas.
+We are constantly looking for ways to improve the Predictoor dashboard to help predictoors become more profitable and are open to suggestions and ideas.

-If you are a predictor and want to help us improve this tool, [join our Discord channel](https://discord.gg/Tvqd7Z648H) and drop a message, or open a GitHub issue.
+If you are a predictoor and want to help us improve this tool, [join our Discord channel](https://discord.gg/Tvqd7Z648H) and drop a message, or open a GitHub issue.